Course Status: Not Currently Scheduled

 Continuing Education Credits

-The Native Plants for Landscape and Nursery Professionals is approved for the following credits from professional organizations.
+The most recent offering of Native Plants for Landscape and Nursery Professionals was approved for the following credits from professional organizations.
+We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.

 NJ / CT Pesticide Applicators: 4 units in 3A, 8C, and PP2